 In the latest “Kids React” video posted Thursday by the Fine Brothers, children 8 to 13 learn all about the original Atari 2600, and play the video games Asteroids and E.T. with interesting results.

-The kids struggle with trying to figure out where to put the game cartridges, then complain about the clunky joysticks, but surprisingly enjoy playing both Asteroids and E.T. the Extra-Terrestrial.“One of the funniest moments in the video was the watching the kids play E.T.,” Benny Fine told CNET.
-“They kept falling in holes over and over, to the point one of the kids thought we were lying to them about being able to actually get out.”
+The kids struggle with trying to figure out where to put the game cartridges, then complain about the clunky joysticks, but surprisingly enjoy playing both Asteroids and E.T. the Extra-Terrestrial.

 The kids in the video even give the vintage games credit for the popular games available today.
 “Without this we wouldn’t have Halo,” Sydney, age 8, said in the video.